Paul Martin (illustrator): Commercial artist

-He was mentioned in a magazine for war veterans as follows: "The cover design on this issue of Foreign Service is a two-color reproduction of the official 1932 Buddy Poppy poster."
-[It was so named because former soldiers used that word when remembering their companions killed in WWI.]
-"The original was painted in oil by the late Paul Martin, noted New York poster artist who died suddenly on March 19th, following a serious operation.
+He was mentioned in a magazine for war veterans as follows: "The cover design on this issue of Foreign Service is a two‑color reproduction of the official 1932 Buddy Poppy poster."
+It was so named because former soldiers used that term when remembering their companions killed in WWI.
+"The original was painted in oil by the late Paul Martin, noted New York poster artist, who died suddenly on March 19th following a serious operation.
 The poster has been pronounced as one of the most striking and appropriate designs ever used ... to depict the symbolism of the Buddy Poppy."
-[Namely, a red artificial flower worn in honor of the fallen Allied soldiers.]
-"It was completed shortly before the artist's death and is believed to have been his last important assignment [vague].
+This red artificial flower was worn in honor of the fallen Allied soldiers.
+"It was completed shortly before the artist's death and is believed to have been his last important assignment.
 (Note: Sales (#16).
-For clarity, Martin sold the painting to Parents in March 1930.
-But it was ultimately not used.
-Mrs. Martin's notes stated that.
-Her niece Adele copied them onto two typed sheets.
+These details are for greater clarity and accuracy.
+Martin sold the painting to Parents' Magazine in March 1930.
+Mrs. Martin's notes—later copied by her niece, Adele—indicate the piece went unused.
 Wayback Machine.
-Parents sold the painting to American Lithographic, which in turn sold it to Foreign Service.
-This artwork was made into a poster & then appeared on a magazine cover, mid-to-late Apr 1932.)
-Those familiar with Paul Martin's career as an artist, declare the 1932 Buddy Poppy poster to be one of his best creations."
-It was pictured in newspapers nationally from 1932 to 33.
+Parents sold the painting to American Lithographic.
+Acting as an intermediary for Foreign Service, American Lithographic negotiated with Martin to adapt the artwork into a Memorial Day poster.
+It appeared shortly thereafter on the cover of Foreign Service, dated May 1932.)
+Those familiar with Paul Martin's career as an artist declare the 1932 Buddy Poppy poster to be one of his best creations."
+It was featured nationally in newspapers from 1932 to 1933.